Building HIPAA-Compliant AI Applications for Healthcare

 Any AI system handling PHI must comply with HIPAA’s Privacy Rule, which sets the standards for the protection of health information.
 AI must be designed to restrict access to PHI based on the need-to-know principle and provide mechanisms for anonymization or de-identification when possible.

-Let’s say you have the chatbot.
+Let’s say we are building a healthcare chatbot.
 We have to design the interface in such a way that you can’t get someone’s personal information through a Prompt Injection.
 Ideally, don’t mix the data that the current user should see with the prompts or semantic search used in the chatbot.

 Considering that AI collects large amounts of personal health information, patients must be fully informed and how this data will be used and have the ability to control it.
 This means that there must be a way for AI to get patient consent before obtaining and using their data.
 If a patient decides to delete their data, this must be available at any time.